maialenz/WetPaws/TESTING.md

     - SOLUTION: I noticed i forgot to place the jquery needed to make the Bootstrap JavaScript to work properly at the end of the file, before </body>.

-### Bug 3 - In mobile screen, the dropdown items are not showing aligned
+### Bug  - In mobile screen, the dropdown items are not showing aligned
 and centered under the toggle icon

+### Bug - In mobile screen, the card headings (h4) break and separate to the
+next line
+    - I noticed in line 310 on the style.css file the margin was too large (margin: 20px 100px)
+    - Changed the margin right and left to 70px, so when rendered to mobile, the h4 doesn't break in two and it's still balanced with the body of the cards, as well as the heading on the contact page.

 ## VALIDATOR: